 58.5 calorie count

 According to Hunnes, the high fiber and water content of beets also improve digestion.
-By bulking up your stool, fiber aids in regular bowel movements and reduces constipation.
+Fiber aids in regular bowel movements and reduces constipation by bulking up your stool.

 According to a meta-analysis of five studies published in 2012, fiber can increase stool frequency.

-Eating adequate fiber can help prevent colon cancer, gastroesophageal reflux illness, and diverticulitis.
+Eating adequate fiber can help prevent colon cancer, gastroesophageal reflux, and diverticulitis.

 Beets lower blood pressure, which helps to minimize the risk of stroke and other brain illnesses.